 According to data provided to The Cypress by Assistant Head of School Hal Mason, this year there are 104 classes with more than 25 students, compared to only 84 last year.
 There are now 38 classes with more than 28 students, compared to 17 last year, and 22 classes with more than 30 students, compared to only two last year.

 Mason said the larger class sizes are a result of a growth in the student population without a corresponding growth in the number of teachers.
-He says that, across all grades, the school has about 80 more students this year than it did last year.
-He also says that staffing cuts played a minor role in the increased class sizes; the high school is two full time equivalent (FTE) faculty units short of where it was last year.
+He said that, across all grades, the school has about 80 more students this year than it did last year.
+He also said that staffing cuts played a minor role in the increased class sizes; the high school is two full time equivalent (FTE) faculty units short of where it was last year.

 While the total number of students at the high school increased by just 80 students, each takes core content classes, leading to 80 more students across each discipline.